 Description: Gets the enforcement, as set by policy, for adhoc wireless networks.

-Returns: Enabled if the device can connect to an adhoc wireless network or be an adhoc network provider.
+Returns: Enabled if the device can connect to an adhoc wireless network or be an adhoc string Query.GetAdHocScript network provider.
 Disabled if the device cannot connect or be a provider.